-Jewel is a HGTV Tiny House, Big Living alumni and also founded an organization, Tiny House Trailblazers, with colleagues Bonnielee Cuevas of Bohemian EcoLove & Dominique Moody of the N.O.M.A.D Tiny House.
-These Trailblazers have recently released their 2017 workshop schedule with each workshop being a two day event for tiny house enthusiasts interested in and planning to join the tiny house movement.
+Jewel is an HGTV Tiny House, Big Living alumni and also founded an organization, Tiny House Trailblazers, with colleagues Bonnielee Cuevas of Bohemian EcoLove & Dominique Moody of the N.O.M.A.D Tiny House.
+These Trailblazers have recently released their 2017 workshop schedule with each workshop being a two-day event for tiny house enthusiasts interested in and planning to join the tiny house movement.

 Individually, these three tiny house advocates are powerful and uniquely talented women.
 Together they share incredibly diverse backgrounds and riveting stories that people find incredibly inspiring and relatable.
 Jewel invested a year and a half researching and planning all of the details for her tiny home and is happily a year and a half into tiny house living and now speaks throughout the country to educate and to empower, as well as to inspire others to follow their dreams and design a life they love.
 Bonnielee Cuevas, a single mom who lives in a Bohemian Gambrel Style Tiny House Barn on a 15- acre homestead, is an avid speaker for minimalism, sustainability, and the tiny house movement.
 She is also an advocate for women and family issues that need awareness and advocacy.
 She most recently served as a Director for the American Tiny House Association.
 Dominique Moody is an artist whose tiny house was completed in 2015 after three years of work.
 Nicknamed the NOMAD, an acronym for “Narrative, Odyssey, Manifesting Artistic Dreams”, her tiny house is a breathtaking work of art and Dominique spends much of her time on the west coast hosting tours, open houses, and workshops.